The closing submission or speech in a hearing is all about persuasion. It is not about facts, but about comment. 80% comment, 20% facts.

 3 is an important number in speeches.
 Threes give you momentum and rhythm and you appear strong.

 Vary your voice.
 Undulate your sentences, quicken and slow them.
 Don’t be dull.
-Gesticulation can be powerful but cannot be overdone.
+Gesticulation can be powerful but can be overdone.

 Practice, practice, practice.
 Frame it as an invitation to the decision maker, not an instruction.

 A closing speech should start with the test-that is, what has to be proved and the burden and standard of proof.